liangyanshuo/liangyanshuo.github.io/README.md

-This is the source code for Yan-Shuo Liang's public academic website: [liangyanshuo](https://liangyanshuo.github.io/) fork from Jon Barron's template.
+This is the source code for Yan-Shuo Liang's public academic website: [liangyanshuo](https://liangyanshuo.github.io/) forked from Jon Barron's template.
 Feel free to clone this code for your own personal use.